SiobhanP1/tm-club-survey-analysis/README.md

 #### 'Club' Class Methods
 * `club_description()`: This method returns a description of the club including its name, type, the number of members and the number of meetings per month.
+* `get_age_data()`: This method gets the age data from a club worksheet and returns it as a list of strings.
+* `get_employment_data()`: This method gets the employment data from a club worksheet and returns it as a list of strings.
+* `get_goal_data()`: This method gets the goal data from a club worksheet and returns it as a list of strings.
+* `get_satisfaction_data()`: This method gets the satisfaction data from a club worksheet and returns it as a list of strings.

 ## Algorithm